 Contrary to popular belief, Eve was actually the first woman, the first human being that God created, before God created Adam, the first man.
+If you read on you will find out why I believe this to be true.

 Yes I know, either way she was still the first woman and Adam was still the first man, but with them being created the other way around it does somewhat change the story of the Garden of Eden and the creation of mankind.